 But you will get even better results if you build links to strong content assets.

 For a link to be "editorial" you can't have access to the site and your link must pass editorial review.
 Google values editorial backlinks more than any other type of link.

 Sadly, getting these high authority backlinks can be challenging.

 First, you have to build relationships with bloggers in your industry.
 Second, you likely need to produce quality content to get natural backlinks.

 My agency has acquired thousands of high-quality editorial backlinks at this point.
-We can get these backlinks because we have built relationships and have the connections.
+We can get these high authority backlinks because we have built relationships and have the connections.

 If you don't have the time to find opportunities, reach out, and write the content, then I recommend using our popular Blogger Outreach Service.